 1. Start by sitting on the floor with your legs extended.
 Place your arms behind you for support.
 The foam roller should be positioned underneath your hamstrings.

-2. Lift your body up with your arms—your body weight should be resting on the roller.
-Slowly roll up and down; it should be moving between your knees and your gluten.
+2. Lift your body with your arms; your body weight should be resting on the roller.
+Slowly roll up and down; it should be moving between your knees and your glutes.

 3. Roll each side for at least 30 seconds.
 Pay extra attention to tender spots.
 Once again, you can cross your legs for extra pressure, if necessary.